A Biomythography - Note 5

 "Sure.
 I'm good at it.
 We have some extra heel slabs cut to the right size."

 "I didn't realize you knew how," said the manager.
 He took a deep breath.
 He seemed to be calming down.

 That's how, thanks to the intervention of a shoe store manager in the fall of 1971, I missed my chance to take home my own x-ray machine.
 I got to walk out with an extra pair of shoes, however, even though they were only my old ones re-fitted to the right height.

 Thinking back on it, I've noticed some historical revisionism about the era of 'radiation is good.'
 That was a bigger, longer cultural movement than people seem to know.
 In online sources, you can read about radium watches stopping production in the 1930s but you can also buy vintage military radium watches from World War II, so that stoppage date can't be true.
-Plus I owned a lesser-radiation watch that was apparently painted with some allowable, less-radioactive radium.
+Even I, in the 1970s, owned a lesser-radiation watch that was apparently painted with some allowable, less-radioactive radium.
 In my rock collection, I got to keep a sample of uranium and that was no big deal.

 Until 1971, whenever I bought shoes, I got x-rays done of my feet.
 It didn't happen only in Thom McCann but in Sears and other stores, every single one of them that sold shoes, until this final stop, and all as a sales gimmick.

 Post a Comment